How to add animated Emotes

-Emotes are global special actions that can be applied to any avatar and their purpose is to enable a more expressive emotional state of the avatar (e.g. to enhance an angry expression we suggest using the Fire Emote).
-Emotes are triggered through keybinds.
+Emotes are global Special Actions that can be applied to any avatar, and their purpose is to enable a more expressive emotional state of the avatar (e.g. to enhance an angry expression we suggest using the fire emote, Flaming Mad).
+Emotes are triggered through keybinds that can be set in the Animaze app.

 An emote can be customized and configured using the following options: